-SPEL Environmental is proud to supply the floating wetland stormwater treatment system at Parklakes II, a subdivision at Bli Bli, on Queensland’s Sunshine Coast.
+SPEL Stormwater is proud to supply the floating wetland stormwater treatment system at Parklakes II, a subdivision at Bli Bli, on Queensland’s Sunshine Coast.

 The new floating wetland water treatment system will also be the subject of a four year research project.